gaultier/blog/advent_of_code_5.md

 (char->integer #\a)
 ```

-So there is a difference of `32` between the same ascii letter in lowercase and
+So there is a difference of `32` between the same ASCII letter in lowercase and
 uppercase.
 Peeking at `man ascii` in the terminal confirms this hunch for all
 letters of the alphabet.